 Q: I am an employee, but rarely drive to campus.
 I have an appointment this week and need to bring my car.
 How can I park near my office?

 A: Simply come into our office with your vehicle information on or before the day you need a permit.
 We can issue you a temporary employee day permit for $7.
 Daily permits are also available online by visiting Manage My Parking.
 Print the temporary permit and display it in its entirety on the passenger side windshield when parked on campus.

 Q: Should I order a full-year permit if I am not sure I will be returning in the spring?

-If your intent to return for spring is contingent on approval of your application for study abroad, an internship program, or a student teaching program, please contact our office to request an exception.
-We encourage students to purchase a full year permit to save money in case the application is not approved, but if accepted to a student abroad program, internship, or student teaching, you can return the permit for a partial refund.
+If your intent to return for spring is contingent upon approval of your application for study abroad, an internship program, or a student teaching program, please contact our office to request an exception.
+We encourage students to purchase a full year permit to save money in case the application is not approved, but if accepted to a student abroad program, internship, or student teaching, you may return the permit for a partial refund.

 Q: I have classes and an off-campus job and am very busy.
 Why can't I just drive and park where I want to?

 A: The size of our campus community and number of vehicles on campus each day has caused serious traffic congestion and pedestrian safety issues in the past.
 Without parking regulations, drivers would spend more time driving and searching for a parking space.
 By designating parking areas during peak times, it allows for all people on campus to travel more efficiently and safely.

 Q: I own a south commuter permit, but I use Campus Recreation Services exercise equipment.
 Can I just park next to the Health and Learning Center?